-Eritrea: Messages of Congratulations
+Eritrea: Messages of congratulations

-President Abdel Fattah El-Sisi of the Republic of Egypt, Prime Minister Prayut Chan-o-Cha of Thailand, President Marcelo Robelo de Sousa of Portugal as well as King Salman bin Abdelaziz and Crown Prince Mohammed bin Salman of the Kingdom of Saudi Arabia sent messages of congratulations to the people and Government of Eritrea in connection with the 32nd Independence Day anniversary.
+The leaders of India, Greece, Russia and Britain sent messages of congratulations in connection with the 32nd Independence Day anniversary.

-In their messages, the leaders wished good health to President Isaias Afwerki and peace and prosperity to the Eritrean people.
+President Droupadi Murmu of India, President Katerina Sakellaropoulou of Greece, President Vladimir Putin of the Russian federation as well as King Charles III of the UK wished good health to President Isaias Afwerki and peace and prosperity to the Eritrean people.

-The leaders also expressed their countries’ readiness to develop friendly relations and mutual cooperation with Eritrea.Distributed by APO Group on behalf of Ministry of Information, Eritrea.
+The leaders of Russian Federation and India also expressed their countries readiness to develop and strengthen bilateral relations for the benefit of their countries and Eritrea.Distributed by APO Group on behalf of Ministry of Information, Eritrea.

 © Press Release 2022